 Speaking of The Wall, while the entire album is creepy, two tracks stand out.
 Most of "Don't Leave Me Now" sounds extremely disturbing, and the beginning of "Is There Anybody Out There?" resembles something from a horror movie.
 Thank God it turns into a nice-sounding guitar melody.

 "Goodbye Blue Sky".
+Particularly, the images seen in the music video.
 It starts with a soothing guitar riff, then the terror sets in.
 "D-D-D-DID YOU SEE THE FRIGHTENED ONES?
 D-D-D-DID YOU HEAR THE FALLING BOMBS?"

 But in the town it was well known / when they got home at night / their fat and psychopathic wives would thrash them / within inches of their lives!